 School is a place where we send our children, and in the comfort of our homes, cars and offices, it’s easy to imagine them behaving at school as they would at home.
 But they don’t.
 They carry their individuality with them, of course, but at school they are all “someone else’s child”, “one of many”, unrelated to the majority, expected to abide by a subtly different set of rules, and dressed in clothes that speak of school rather than home.
 Things are more and less exciting, more and less familiar, better and worse.
 They put on fronts and engage formal manners (or not).
 They present themselves to the world in a place where, hopefully, they still feel safe – but it’s not home.

-Reading with your child in school can show you a very different reader.
-You’re stepping into their world; a place where they can start to show you a bit more of who they plan to become.
+Reading with your child in school is a privilege and joy that can show you a very different reader.
+You’re stepping into the “other half” of their world, and it’s a place where they can start to show you a bit more of who they plan to become.